-Synopsis: An experienced builder and trim carpenter explains how to install window jamb extensions, stools, and casing.
+Synopsis: An experienced builder and trim carpenter shares timeless tips for installing window jamb extensions, stools, and casing.

 We constantly look through windows.
 A well-trimmed window enhances the view the same way a picture frame enhances the art it surrounds.
 As with a picture frame, window trim should stand up to critical scrutiny but not draw your eye.
 Doing a good job trimming windows is a matter of following an efficient sequence, understanding what has to be done when and slowing down enough to do your best work.

 I usually trim windows in one of two ways.
 They either have stools, the horizontal piece at the window’s bottom where the cat sits, or they don’t and are picture-framed with casing.
-In either case, since the energy crisis of the 1970s brought on the demand for thicker insulation, most houses I work on are framed with 2×6 studs.
-Windows, though, are generally still configured for 2×4 walls, so I have to extend the jamb to bring the window flush with the drywall.
+In either case, because many houses are built with walls thicker than the depth of the window jambs, I often have to extend the jamb to bring the window flush with the drywall.

 I usually trim the widest, tallest windows on a job first.
 This way, if I cut something too short on the larger windows, I might be able to recut and use the trim on a smaller window.
 I also identify the most visible windows on the job, usually the kitchen, living room, entry and master bedroom, and try to use the best-looking stock in those high visibility areas.